orium/dirty-debug/README.md

 <!-- cargo-rdme start -->

-`dirty-debug` offers a quick and easy way to log message to a file for debugging.
+`dirty-debug` offers a quick and easy way to log message to a file (or tcp endpoint) for temporary debugging.

 A simple but powerful way to debug a program is to printing some messages to understand your code’s behavior.
 However, sometimes you don’t have access to the `stdout`/`stderr` streams (for